codemonument/deno_puppet_process/README.md

 A wrapper around the native subcommand execution apis of deno (later: bun, node) to easily automate cli processes from the outside.

-Provides (planned):
+Provides:

-- Mode 1: One-Shot Command execution
+- Mode 1: Interactive Command execution

+  - Create a {@link PuppetProcess} object, including the command to run
+  - call {@link PuppetProcess.start} to spawn the command
+  - send input to the command as Uint8Array or string via {@link PuppetProcess.std_in} WritableStream
+  - receive output from the command as string via {@link PuppetProcess.std_out}, {@link PuppetProcess.std_err} or {@link PuppetProcess.std_all} ReadableStreams
-  - starts the command, returns a promise and waits for it to finish
+  - for graceful exit: wait for the command to finish via {@link PuppetProcess.waitForExit}
-  - returns all sort of information about the command (stdout, stderr, exit code, etc.)
+    (for example: when sending an `exit` command to a shell)
+  - for hard exit: kill the long-running command via {@link PuppetProcess.kill}

-- Mode 2:Interactive Command execution
+- Mode 2: One-Shot Command execution (same as Mode 1, but no need to kill the child process):
-- start a command and get some sort of "session" object to interact with it
+  - Create a {@link PuppetProcess} object, including the command to run
-- send input to the command
+  - call {@link PuppetProcess.start} to spawn the command
-- receive output from the command as Uint8Array or string lines
+  - receive output from the command as string via {@link PuppetProcess.std_out}, {@link PuppetProcess.std_err} or {@link PuppetProcess.std_all} ReadableStreams
+  - wait for the command to finish via {@link PuppetProcess.waitForExit}

-Example cli: `sftp`
+Example cli: `cat`

-## Example (with Deno)
+## Example - Run a one-shot cli (with Deno)

 ```typescript
 import {simpleCallbackTarget} from '@codemonument/rx-webstreams';